 Go the extra mile

-This could be by offering to help out a colleague, bringing in treats at the end of your first week, or staying late/coming in early to get on top of work.
-Any positive attributes you show during your first few weeks will stay with your new colleagues for a long time.
+It really is the little things that people will remember so it really isn’t difficult to impress colleagues by doing that little bit extra.
+This could be anything from bringing in treats at the end of your first week, or staying late/coming in early to get on top of work.
+Any positive attributes you show during your first few weeks will stay with your new colleagues for a long time and put you in a great position to pass your probation period.

 Accept your mistakes